mGalarnyk/datasciencecoursera/Stanford_Machine_Learning/Week6/MachineLearningSystemDesign.md

 False | If you always predict spam (output y = 1), your classifier will have a recall of 0% and precision of 99%. | Every prediction is y = 1, so recall is 100% and precision is only 1%.
 True | If you always predict non-spam (output y = 0), your classifier will have 99% accuracy on the training set, and it will likely perform similarly on the cross validation set. | The classifier achieves 99% accuracy on the training set because of how skewed the classes are.
 We can expect that the cross-validation set will be skewed in the same fashion, so the classifier will have approximately the same accuracy.
 True | If you always predict spam (output y = 1), your classifier will have a recall of 100% and precision of 1%. |  Since every prediction is y = 1, there are no false negatives, so recall is 100%.
 Furthermore, the precision will be the fraction of examples with are positive, which is 1%.
-False | A good classifier should have both a high precision and high recall on the cross validation set. | Different classifiers are made for different reasons with different goals.
+True | A good classifier should have both a high precision and high recall on the cross validation set. | In an ideal situation we want to have both, FP and FN near to none and hence high precision and high recall.
+Also, for data with skewed classes like these spam data, we want to achieve a high F1 score, which requires high precision and high recall.
 True | If you always predict non-spam (output y=0), your classifier will have an accuracy of 99%. | none needed.

 Question 5